SamJin98/samjin98/content/_index.md

           date_start: '2019-09-01'
           date_end: '2019-12-01'
           description: |2-
-              Responsibilities include:

-              * Engaged in the design and development of a Use Case Analysis report, UI/UX mock-up, and a detailed roadmap for IBM Watson’s digital twin technology.
+              * Designed and developed a Use Case Analysis report and a detailed roadmap for IBM Watson’s digital twin technology.
+Created a prototype using React.js for the front end and GoLang with Gin for the backend, integrating RESTful APIs for seamless data communication.

-              * Conducted comprehensive analysis on potential applications, market viability, and technical aspects, contributing to strategic insights for platform growth and industry impact.
+              * Conducted competitive analysis on potential applications, market viability, and technical aspects, using Pandas for data analysis and Tableau for data visualization.
+Provided strategic insights that led to the adoption of new features, generating $108,363 in total revenue.
     design:
       columns: '2'
   # - block: accomplishments